cyrusdunlap/Real-Time-Bus-Tracker/README.md

 # Real Time Bus Tracker

+## Description
-## Show real-time buses moving between MIT and Harvard
+Show real-time buses moving between MIT and Harvard.
 Added a night theme to the map as well as creating custom bus icons.

 ## How to run